2bndy5/CirquePinnacle/README.rst

   Pinnacle (1CA027), thus this is a rather experimental mode.
 * Hardware input buttons' states included in data reports.
 There are 3 button input lines on the Cirque circle trackpads -- see `Pinout`_ section.
-* Ability to identify finger & stylus or only stylus or only finger touch events.
+* Configure measurements for finger or stylus (or automatically detirmine either) touch events.
 The Cirque circle trackpads are natively capable of measuring only 1 touch point per event.
 * Download/upload the underlying compensation matrix for ADC measurements.
 * Adjust the ADC matrix gain (sensitivity).

 .. tip:: The SPI protocol is the preferred method for interfacing with more than 1 Cirque circle
     trackpad from the same MCU (microcontroller).
-The Cirque Pinnacle does not allow changing the I2C slave device address (via software); this means only 1 Cirque circle trackpad can be accessed over the I2C bus at a time.
+The Cirque Pinnacle does not allow changing the I2C slave device address (via software); this means only 1 Cirque circle trackpad can be accessed over the I2C bus in the lifecycle of an application.

 Unsupported Features
 --------------------